Tigers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Tigers have a record of 3-3.
+- In seven games as the underdog over the last 10 matchups, the Tigers have posted a mark of 3-4.

-- When it comes to the over/under, the Tigers and their opponents are 8-2-0 in their previous 10 games.
+- In their previous 10 matchups with a total posted by oddsmakers, the Tigers and their foes are 7-3-0 when it comes to hitting the over.

-- The Tigers have gone 2-1-0 against the runline over their past 10 matchups (three of those games had a runline set by bookmakers).
-Detroit's last five games have finished above the total, and the average total during that streak was 8.3.
+- The Tigers' ATS record is 2-1-0 over their previous 10 games (three of those contests had runlines set by bookmakers).

 Tigers Betting Records & Stats

-- The Tigers have been victorious in 19, or 44.2%, of the 43 contests they have been chosen as underdogs in this season.
+- The Tigers have come away with 19 wins in the 44 contests they have been listed as the underdogs in this season.

-- Detroit has entered 22 games this season as the underdog by +140 or more and is 10-12 in those contests.
+- Detroit has a record of 16-20 in games where sportsbooks have it as underdogs of at least +115 on the moneyline.

-- The Tigers have an implied victory probability of 41.7% according to the moneyline set by oddsmakers for this matchup.
+- The Tigers have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- Detroit's games have gone over the total in 28 of its 51 chances.
+- Detroit and its opponents have gone over the total this season in 28 of its 52 opportunities.

 - In five games with a line this season, the Tigers have a mark of 3-2-0 against the spread.